Hudson Valley Mall

 Hudson Valley Mall is an enclosed shopping mall located in Ulster, New York, north of Kingston, United States.
 It is the lone mall in Ulster County and is the only enclosed mall located between Poughkeepsie and Albany.
 Hull Property Group currently owns and operates Hudson Valley Mall.
 The mall opened in 1981 and has an area of 765704 sqft on one level with 19 shops and restaurants as well as a 12-screen Neighborhood Cinema Group theater.
-As of 2023, the mall maintains a Dick's Sporting Goods, and Target, as well as a handful of specialty stores.
-Adjacent to the mall is Hudson Valley Plaza, a two-tiered complex on a west-facing hill, consisting mainly of a Walmart, PetSmart and a Raymour & Flanigan Outlet.
+As of 2026, the mall's last remaining anchor store was a Target.
+Inside there is a handful of specialty stores remaining.
+Adjacent to the mall is Hudson Valley Plaza, a two-tiered complex on a west-facing hill, consisting mainly of a Walmart, PetSmart, Dick's Sporting Goods and a Raymour & Flanigan Outlet.
 Across from the mall on 9W is Ulster Crossings.
 That shopping center has a Michaels, LL Bean, Five Below and a few other stores.